+Your room is one of 54 single bedrooms spread over three floors.
+These are made of five separate units, which we like to call 'households'.

+Ground floor Rela Goldhill household has six bedrooms.
+First Floor Limes household has 12 bedrooms.
+First floor Garden household has 12 bedrooms.
+Second floor Garden household has 12 bedrooms.
+Second floor Limes household has 12 bedrooms.

-Your room is one of 53 single bedrooms across the care home.
-The bedrooms are spread over three floors, with between 13 and 20 bedrooms on each floor.
-Each floor is its own separate unit.
-Each floor allows you to develop individual relationships with your immediate neighbours and the staff who work with you.
-Each floor has its own living area, which residents use to chat and develop friendships with others.
-Residents also enjoy using the garden throughout the year.
-Making you feel at home We know it is important to have your own personal space where you can relax and enjoy some alone time if you wish to.
+Each household allows you to develop individual relationships with your immediate neighbours and the staff who work with you.

+Each household has its own open-plan living area, which residents use to chat and develop friendships with others.
+Residents also enjoy using the gardens throughout the year.

+Making you feel at home

+We know it is important to have your own personal space where you can relax and enjoy some alone time if you wish to.
 All our bedrooms are single rooms, meaning we will never ask you to share your room with another resident (so you can maintain your privacy).

 Your bedroom comes fully furnished so you do not need to worry about moving or buying furniture when you move.

-Your bedroom also has an en-suite room with a toilet, sink and shower.
+Your bedroom also has an en-suite wet room with a toilet, sink and shower.

+Television

-Television You are welcome to bring a television for your room, where there is a plug socket and aerial already in place.
+You are welcome to bring a television for your room, where there is a plug socket and aerial already in place.
 If you are a respite resident, we will provide a television in your room for you.